VERIFIED BY Taste of Home Test Kitchen

 - Make a lengthwise slit in each tenderloin to within 1/2 in. of the opposite side.
 Open tenderloins so they lie flat; cover with plastic wrap.
 Flatten to 3/4-in. thickness; remove plastic wrap.
 Spread leek mixture to within 1 in. of edges.
 Roll up from a long side; tie with kitchen string to secure.

 - Place tenderloins seam down on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 45-55 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, at 325° for 45-55 minutes or until a thermometer reads 160°.
 Let stand for 15 minutes.
 Cover and chill.
 Discard string; cut pork into 1/2-in. slices.
 Serve with garlic mayonnaise.
 Yield: about 2-1/2 dozen appetizers.

 Originally published as Pork Pinwheels in Taste of Home's Holiday & Celebrations Cookbook Annual 2004, p26